-I’ve been mistakenly identified at various times in my life as christian, gay, and even now and then as British.
-I’ve been told it’s because I’m nice and that I speak well - so I’ll take these impressions as a compliment.
+I’ve been inaccurately described at various times in my life as christian, gay, and even now and then as British.
+I’ve been told it’s because I’m nice and that I speak well - which is kind of people to say.
 What has never been uttered out loud, to my knowledge at least, is that I’m cool.
 Perhaps more accurately my lack of cool has always spoken for itself.
 I suppose it’s because I get far too enthusiastic about things.

 But who cares, right?
 We grow up, with any luck we find our place in the world and we get on with the business of living.
 It’s just that, well, both my business and my living is design, and for better or worse designers and the design industry are obsessed with what is cool.
-It’s not an enthusiasm I usually share, perhaps because I so often find myself out-of-sync with common understandings of style and dress.
+It’s not an enthusiasm I share, perhaps because I often find myself out-of-sync with common understandings of style and dress.

-It often appears to me that a good designer is someone connected to the zeitgeist, somebody with a sharp social barometer who can read the shifting patterns of design, and then successfully integrate them with their own work.
+I worry that a good designer must be someone connected to the zeitgeist, somebody with a sharp social barometer who can read the shifting patterns of design and then successfully integrate them with their own work.
 I am not that person.
-I would like to believe, however, that I am a good designer, and so I’ve spent many hours shuffling my ideas about design in order to make this true.
+I would like to believe, however, that I am a good designer, and so I’ve spent many hours shuffling my ideas about design around in order to make everything fit.
 Bear with me, dear reader, as I lay out the foundations of this shaky argument.